-My number one choice for any soft bait lure is the Fishbites E-Z Shrimp, which I’ve used to catch redfish, striper, mullet and many other species.
+My number one choice for any soft bait lure is the Fishbites E-Z Shrimp, which I’ve used to catch redfish, striper, mullet, and many other species.

 Hard Bait Lures

 I always enjoy using a Yo-Zuri Pins Minnow or Heddon Super Spook Topwater popper when fish are biting at the surface.
-If I’m going after mackerel, striped bass or other species in deeper water, I’ll use a 1 oz.
+If I’m going after mackerel, striped bass, or other species in deeper water, I’ll use a 1 oz.
 Spro SBTJW-1 Prime Bucktail Jig or a 1/4 oz.
 Kastmasters spoon.

 Surf Fishing Tackle

 Sinkers are one of the most valuable surf fishing gear items as they allow you to create a variety of different lure and bait presentations.
-It’s good to have an assortment of 1 to 3 ounce bullet pyramid sinkers for good casting distance.
+It’s good to have an assortment of 1 to 3-ounce bullet pyramid sinkers for good casting distance.

 In addition to these, most surf anglers will use drop shot weights and egg sinkers for various other rigs used for artificial lures.
 I prefer a 3 or 4-ounce pyramid sinker for fishing in rough surf conditions or strong ocean winds.
 The pyramid sinker’s shape helps keep it in place, even in the middle of crashing waves.

 It’s good to have a wide assortment of hooks when surf fishing.
 Knowing which hook is best will be determined by the size of your bait or lure, as well as the size of the fish you’re going after.
-If I’m fishing with cut squid or some kind of cut or live bait, I like to use 1/0 or 2/0 circle hooks.
+If I’m fishing with cut squid or some cut or live bait, I like to use 1/0 or 2/0 circle hooks.

 Depending on the fishing rig you’re going to use, you might need octopus hooks or bait keepers.
 I generally prefer using Eagle Claw’s Lazer Sharp circle hooks for most cut bait rigs, but it’s also good to have a few backup treble hooks in case the ones on your artificial lures break off.